jharini/booknotes/system-design/system-design-interview/chapter26/README.md

 However, if we imagine userbase grows 10x to 500mil DAU, then we'd need 65gb for storage and QPS goes to 250k.

-Such scale would require sharding.
+Such scale would require data sharding (fixed or hash partitions).

 One way to achieve it is by range-partitioning the data:
 ![range-partition](images/range-partition.png)